+ARTICLE V

-ARTICLE V PROVISIONS RELATING TO SHARES
+PROVISIONS RELATING TO SHARES

 Section 1.
 Issuance and Consideration.
-The Board of Directors may issue the number of shares of each class or series authorized by the Articles of Organization.
-The Board of Directors may authorize shares to be issued for consideration consisting of any tangible or intangible property or benefit to the Corporation, including cash, promissory notes, services performed, contracts for services to be performed, or other securities of the Corporation.
+The Board of Directors, with the approval of shareholders holding a majority of the outstanding Common Stock of the Corporation, may issue the number of shares of each class or series authorized by the Articles of Organization.
+The Board of Directors, with the approval of shareholders holding a majority of the outstanding Common Stock of the Corporation, may authorize shares to be issued for consideration consisting of any tangible or intangible property or benefit to the Corporation, including cash, promissory notes, services performed, contracts for services to be performed, or other securities of the Corporation.
 Before the Corporation issues shares, the Board of Directors shall determine that the consideration received or to be received for shares to be issued is adequate.
-The Board of Directors shall determine the terms upon which the rights, options or warrants for the purchase of shares or other securities of the Corporation are issued and the terms, including the consideration, for which the shares or other securities are to be issued.
+The Board of Directors, with the approval of shareholders holding a majority of the outstanding Common Stock of the Corporation, shall determine the terms upon which the rights, options, or warrants for the purchase of shares or other securities of the Corporation are issued and the terms, including the consideration, for which the shares or other securities are to be issued.